Round trip in the highlands

 Particularities

 Easy hike with highland feeling.
-Grandiose views of the summits of Vindelälvs Nature Reserve.
-On the way back the trail leads through pastures with high Moosedensity.
-Side trip to mighty Gouletsbäcken Waterfall possible.
+Magnificent views of the peaks of the Vindelälven nature reserve.
+On the way back the trail passes through meadows with a high density of moose.
+A detour to the mighty Gouletsbäcken waterfall is possible.

 Tour description